VETEIS/urlhaus-gui/README.md

 ---

 **⚠️ Disclaimer**: This tool is designed for security research and threat analysis purposes.
-Users are responsible for complying with applicable laws and regulations when using this software.
-**⚠️ Disclaimer**: This tool is designed for security research and threat analysis purposes.
-Users are responsible for complying with applicable laws and regulations when using this software.
+Users are responsible for complying with applicable laws and regulations when using this software. - @vete